folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 1. In the **Settings app**, select **Users \> Patron groups**.
 2. In the **Patron groups** pane, click **New**.
 3. Enter a name for the **Patron group** in the box.
-Patron group names need to be unique.
+Patron group names need to be unique and should not contain any punctuation.
 4. (Optional): Enter a **Description** of the patron group.
 5. (Optional): Enter a number in the **Expiration date offset (days)** box.
 This number represents the number of days of active status for user records assigned to the patron group.